TIMELINE-Libor: The road to scandal

 1969 - An $80 million loan for the Shah of Iran becomes one of the first pegged to a benchmark set by the group of bankers behind the deal.
 They call it a London interbank offered rate.

-1986 - The British Bankers' Association (BBA) publishes the first official Libor rates in U.S. Dollars, Yen and Sterling, meeting demand for global benchmarks from financial markets.
+1986 - British Bankers Association publishes first official Libor rates in U.S. Dollars, Yen and Sterling, meeting demand for global benchmarks from fast growing financial markets.

 2007 - Barclays alerts U.S. regulators about its concerns that other banks are submitting dishonestly low interbank rates.